evamartin1240/ADSDB/README.md

 > **Note:** We are aware the data ingestion step is cumbersome due to rate limits on the Spotify and Ticketmaster APIs.
 For this reason, we have provided two datasets collected on 10/10/2024 and two more on 19/10/2024.
 If you wish to avoid fetching new information from the API and use these datasets instead: On the GUI app, simply skip the data ingestion step and continue with the rest.
 On the CLI, execute the `run.sh` or `run.bat` command with --skip-ingestion.
 (Example: `./run.sh --skip-ingestion`)

+> **Note:** We have provided another flag to skip to the analytical backbone directly.
+On the CLI, execute the `run.sh` or `run.bat` command with --analysis-only.
+(Example: `./run.sh --analysis-only`).
+This assumes you have a dataset prepared in the exploitation zone.